top of page

 Call of the Wild Camp boy exploring nature and mushrooms Oakland winter camp spring camp f

 We nature lovers enjoy camp rain or shine!
-Kids spot fungi and animals that emerge in the rain, splash and play in puddles, and enjoy the senses, observing and exploring a wet, rainy forest in contrast with a dry, sunny forest.
+Kids spot fungi and animals that emerge in the rain, splash and play in puddles, go on hikes and nature walks in light rain, and enjoy the senses, observing and exploring a wet, rainy forest in contrast with a dry, sunny forest.

 ~*~